dyvasey/pi-sensors/README.md

 I'm using Adafruit's CircuitPython PM25 module to read data from the sensor: https://github.com/adafruit/Adafruit_CircuitPython_PM25.
 Using this code requires installing both Adafruit's Blinka module to use their CircuitPython code (https://pypi.org/project/Adafruit-Blinka/), as well as pyserial (https://pypi.org/project/pyserial/).
 The blinkatest.py and pm25_simpletest.py scripts included here are both scripts from Adafruit for testing these modules.

 The pm25_simpletest.py module required one significant tweak from the settings described at https://learn.adafruit.com/pm25-air-quality-sensor/python-and-circuitpython.
-The timeout parameter for reading from the UART interface in the script was set to 0.25, which was too fast for the sensor to transmit data, causing it to fail repeatedly.
+The timeout parameter for reading from the UART interface in the script was set to 0.25, which was too fast for the sensor to transmit data, causing it to fail repeatedly, so I changed it to 1:

+`uart = serial.Serial("/dev/ttyS0", baudrate=9600, timeout=1)`

+The two log scripts are custom scripts to take data at an interval and write the output to a csv file using pandas.
+Currently, the main script outputs data every 10 minutes and is designed to stop once the date changes.

+#### Next Steps ####

+* Configure scripts to run and collect data automatically, then store it locally on an NAS drive.
+* Get interface for plotting data in real time and publish that to separate repository on GitHub pages.